 Ethanol: What Is It?

-Ethanol is a colorless, flammable, oxygenated, hydrocarbon liquid.
-Ethanol is used in a wide range of products such as biochemicals, bioplastics, pharmaceuticals, cosmetics, industrial products (solvents, paint), and, increasingly, as a biofuel.
+Ethanol is a colourless, flammable, oxygenated, hydrocarbon liquid.
+Ethanol is used in a wide range of products, including biochemicals, bioplastics, pharmaceuticals, cosmetics, industrial products (such as solvents and paint), and, increasingly, as a biofuel.

 Ethanol Utilization

-Personal Care: The personal care products industry is one of the largest users of industrial ethanol or ethyl alcohol.
-Ethanol is widely used in many deodorants, lotions, hand sanitizers, soaps, and shampoos.
+Personal Care: The personal care products industry is one of the largest users of industrial ethanol, also known as ethyl alcohol.
+Ethanol is widely used in many deodorants, lotions, hand sanitisers, soaps, and shampoos.

 Ethanol as Fuel: Pure 100% ethanol is not generally used as a motor fuel; Instead, a percentage of ethanol is combined with unleaded gasoline (like petrol/diesel).
-This is beneficial because of ethanol :
+Using ethanol as a fuel is beneficial because:

-Various studies conducted all over the world show that ethanol blending in petrol at different ratios has remarkably reduced the emission of GHG from vehicles
+Various studies conducted worldwide have shown that ethanol blending in petrol at different ratios has significantly reduced the emission of GHGs from vehicles.

 Advantages of Bioethanol as fuel